RockfordWei/Perfect-JWTAuth/README.md

 // {"jwt": "please-use-this-string-to-the-session", "error":""}
 ```

-**NOTE**
+### Post Login

 1. a production server should always apply HTTPS to avoid password hacking.
-2. by default, Perfect-SSO is CSRF sensitive, so please make sure the header "origin" is the same as "host".
+2. by default, Perfect-JWTAuth is CSRF sensitive, so please make sure the header "origin" is the same as "host".
-3. the return JWT should apply to all following url requests with such a header:
+3. the return JWT should **always** apply to all following url requests by adding an authorization header in such a form:

 ``` swift
 request(url: "https://your.server/somewhere",